lardemua/ros_bridge/README.md

 You can of course also use rosbag record to do the same, but using the ros_bridge to do the recording you have the guarentee that all the message are saved without small desynchronization that could occurs when using *rosbag record* in an other process.
+# Carla-ROS Bridge Messages
+The node `carla_ros_bridge_msgs` is a ROS node used to store the ROS messages used in the ROS-CARLA integration.

+## Message Files
+The following ROS message files are used in the ROS-CARLA integration:
+- CarlaCollisionEvent.msg
+- CarlaEgoVehicleControl.msg
+- CarlaEgoVehicleInfo.msg
+- CarlaEgoVehicleInfoWheel.msg
+- CarlaEgoVehicleStatus.msg
+- CarlaLaneInvasionEvent.msg

 # Carla-ROS Waypoint Publisher